Money Dysmorphia: A Simple Guide to Why it Matters

 3. Understand the necessity of personalized benefits solutions.

-Benefits may feel out of reach for many of your employees due to their current circumstances.
+Benefits might feel out of reach for many of your employees due to their current circumstances.
 Instead of using a one-size-fits-all approach, try personalizing your benefits to match the needs of your team.
 Employees who resonate with their benefits are more likely to use and see results from them.
 As Deloitte’s 2023 Employer Health Benefits Survey reports, “Today’s workers need a much more customized experience to feel appreciated and valued for what they do.”

 Speak directly with employees to find out where their financial strengths and weaknesses lie.
 With this information, you can understand exactly what your staff needs.
 For example, an employee fresh out of college will likely be more interested in student loan repayment assistance, while older employees might get the most from family planning or retirement resources.
-Personalization ensures that the benefits are relevant and valuable to each individual, leading to higher engagement rates.

 4. Provide incentives for using financial wellness benefits programs.